Stanley Ho, who built Macao's gambling industry, dies at 98

 Ho is survived by three of his wives and 16 children.
 His eldest son, Robert, was killed in a car crash in Portugal in 1981.

-Back in 1962, when Ho acquired the gambling monopoly, the tiny Portuguese enclave west of Hong Kong was a decaying backwater deluged with refugees.
+Back in 1962, when Ho acquired the gambling monopoly, Macao was a decaying backwater deluged with refugees.

 “In those days, the Portuguese said Stanley Ho was a dreamer.
 I have fulfilled all my promises,” Ho said in 2001.
 “I feel rather proud in having succeeded.”